-pCODR EXPERT REVIEW COMMITTEE (pERC) FINAL RECOMMENDATION Drug:
+pCODR EXPERT REVIEW COMMITTEE (pERC) INITIAL RECOMMENDATION The pan-Canadian Oncology Drug Review (pCODR) was established by Canada's provincial and territorial Ministries of Health (with the exception of Quebec) to assess cancer drug therapies and make recommendations to guide drug-funding decisions.
+The pCODR process brings consistency and clarity to the cancer drug assessment process by looking at clinical evidence, cost-effectiveness and patient perspectives.
+Providing Feedback on this Initial Recommendation Taking into consideration feedback from eligible stakeholders, the pERC will make a Final Recommendation.
+Feedback must be provided in accordance with pCODR Procedures, which are available on the pCODR website.
+The Final Recommendation will be posted on the pCODR website once available, and will supersede this Initial Recommendation.
+Drug:

-The pan-Canadian Oncology Drug Review (pCODR) was established by Canada's provincial and territorial Ministries of Health (with the exception of Quebec) to assess cancer drug therapies and make recommendations to guide drug-funding decisions.
-The pCODR process brings consistency and clarity to the cancer drug assessment process by looking at clinical evidence, cost-effectiveness and patient perspectives. pERC Final Recommendation This pERC Final Recommendation is based on a reconsideration of the Initial Recommendation and feedback from eligible stakeholders.
-This pERC Final Recommendation supersedes the pERC Initial Recommendation.
 Aflibercept (Zaltrap) Submitted Funding Request: